ben7ny/bloc-it-off/README.md

 # Task Devil

-Task Devil is a To-do App that allows users to create and delete tasks.
+Task Devil app is a To-do list that allows users to create and delete tasks.
 The user can tick-off tasks and visit the completed tasks in the Task History tab.
 The user has the option to tick-off completed tasks in the Task History to make them active again.
 Task devil deletes uncompleted task after seven days.
-This application is made with React.js and Google firebase.
+Task Devil's Users can prioritize their tasks based on high, medium and low, so the tasks with higher priority stay on the top of the list.

 ## Deployment